Harmonious Waves: Unveiling the Dynamics of the Pierce Oscillator Circuit

 Oscillator Hartley

-The widely used Hartley type oscillator can also be constructed with a single CMOS inverter.
+The Hartley oscillator, or simply LC oscillator, is a kind of frequency generating circuit in which the oscillation frequency is dependent upon a tuned circuit consisting of capacitors and inductors.The widely used Hartley type oscillator can also be constructed with a single CMOS inverter.
 Compared to standard LC oscillators, this kind of Hartley oscillator circuit has a benefit in that the coil only needs one winding.
 Nevertheless, the winding of the coil must be centre tapped.
-The following figure shows the circuit diagram for a CMOS Hartley oscillator.
+The following figure shows the circuit diagram for a CMOS Hartley oscillator.With the exception of using a center-tapped LC stage in place of a capacitively center-tapped crystal, the ahrtley oscillator operates very similarly to the Pierce oscillator.

 Using a single Transistor

-The upper half section of the center-tapped primary winding of L1 acts like the base-input coil while the bottom half of the primary side of L1 act s like the collector output coil.
+The upper half section of the center-tapped primary winding of L1 acts like the base-input coil, while the bottom half of the primary side of L1 acts like the collector output coil.

 Capacitor C3 solely becomes responsible for tuning the oscillation on the primary side of the transformer.
 The frequency of the Hartley circuit is mainly established by capacitor C3 and the inductance of the total primary winding.

-As indicated in the diagram if C3 value is 0.02 mfd, then the frequency will be roughly around 2 kHz.
-In order to raise the frequency, you may try lowering the C3 capacitance; to decrease the frequency simply increase the C3 capacitance.
+As indicated in the diagram, if the C3 value is 0.02 mfd, then the prevalence will be roughly around 2 kHz.
+In order to raise the frequency, you may try lowering the C3 capacitance; to decrease the frequency, simply increase the C3 capacitance.
+To ensure that the circuit perfectly, the transformer winding should be correctly polarized as provided in the specs of the transformer by color dots.

 Nice